liip/open-swiss-buildings-api/README.md

 - list of building IDs (available only for Switzerland);
 - list of municipality IDs (available only for Switzerland);
 - list of addresses (available only for Switzerland);

+### CLI

+The Symfony console (available in the application folder as `bin/console`) provides many useful commands to manage and debug the system.
+Run the console without any arguments to list all available commands with descriptions.
+Run `bin/console help <command:name>` to display all details for a command.

 ## Glossary